fergaldoyle/vue-form/README.md

 ### Custom form control component

 You can also use `vue-form` on your own form components.
 Simply wrap your component with an element with `v-form-ctrl`, `name` and any validation attributes.
+Set `v-form-ctrl` to the same property you will be updating via two-way binding in your component.
 You can also get a hook into the internals of `v-form-ctrl` to mange control state.

 [See custom tinymce component validation example ](https://github.com/fergaldoyle/vue-form/tree/master/example)